jasongrimes/fretboardfoundation/_chapters/030-scales/030-major-scale.md

     class="chord"
 %}

-Focus on the scale intervals and assembling the scale in place, rather than focusing on the shapes of the notes on the fretboard.
+Fingering is straightforward in this form.
+Start with the second finger on the tonic on the sixth string.

 ## Practicing scale forms